neelsmith/beazley/README.md

 # `beazley`

-Utilities to work with simple representations of data in Beazley's *ABV* and *ARV*.
+Cross-comipled library of utilities to work with simple representations of data in Beazley's *ABV* and *ARV*.